-October – Nobel Laureates are chosen.
-In early October, the Academy chooses the Nobel Laureate in Literature.
+October – Nobel Prize laureates are chosen.
+In early October, the Academy chooses the Nobel Prize laureate in literature.
 A candidate must receive more than half of the votes cast.
-The Nobel Laureates names are then announced.
+The Nobel Prize laureates names are then announced.

-December – Nobel Laureates receive their prize.
-The Nobel Prize Award Ceremony takes place on 10 December in Stockholm, where the Nobel Laureates receive their Nobel Prize, which consists of a Nobel Medal and Diploma, and a document confirming the prize amount.
+December – Nobel Prize laureates receive their prize.
+The Nobel Prize award ceremony takes place on 10 December in Stockholm, where the Nobel Prize laureates receive their Nobel Prize, which consists of a Nobel Prize medal and diploma, and a document confirming the prize amount.